 Anxiety and social anxiety are parts of me I can’t change, but for a long time they’ve played (and still play) an overwhelming significance in how I deal with people and I do not know who I am without it invading into every pore and crevice of my life.
 Every aspect of my days, every breath I inhale and exhale during my waking moments, and every thought or perception that skips in my mind always finds a way to link themselves back to anxiety.
 My anxiety is like my shadow, but instead of it standing behind me, I’m the one trailing in its shadow.
 I don’t know why the first thought I have when interacting with people, even those who are speaking to me for the first time, is to assume they can see how mentally unwell I am.

-What it felt like, in my mind’s eye, was accidentally letting go of the hand railing as I was crossing a large bridge, only for panic to prompt me a second later to grab onto the railing again.
+What it felt like, in my mind’s eye, was accidentally letting go of the hand railing as I was crossing a large bridge that actually is not unsafe, only for panic to prompt me a second later to grab onto the railing again out of fear and insecurity.
 It wasn’t wrong for me to let go of the railing or to feel happy for once instead of anxious.
 To me, not always feeling anxious makes me think there is something wrong with me.
 That’s how used I am to always having anxiety.
 I don’t want to be anxious yet can’t help but need it because I don’t know how to live without it telling me what to do.
 It’s almost like anxiety is the life consultant I never asked for but it’s been there since the very beginning of my life and I have it with me always whether I want to hear its opinion on a daily basis or not.

 The second question to add to the first one is, Do I want to be anyone at all?
 I can’t even tell what my own personality is because it’s constantly overshadowed by anxiety.